 None of us can deny the importance of diet and nutrition for our horses.
 The multiple google searches will attest to that.
 There are a few calming supplements on the market today that you may find helpful for your horse.

-- Serenity Spray by Bridle & Bone Wellness.
-Our customized blend of essential oils and carrier oils designed specifically to promote calm and reduce anxiety naturally.
+- Stress Relief Spray.
+My customizable blend of essential oils and carrier oils designed specifically to promote calm and reduce anxiety naturally.

 - PCR Oil by Treatibles.
 These high potency dropper bottles contain non-psychoactive phytocannabinoid-rich (PCR) oil extracted from medicinal grade hemp grown in the USA.
 PCR oil has been shown to naturally bring your horse back to neutral.
 The beauty is that it is THC-free, works quickly, and can be given orally directly through the mouth or in grain or water.
 Read my full review of this amazing product.

 - Smartship & Show Paste.
 According to the distributor: SmartShip & Show Paste can help him cope with the demands of trailering, competing and other stresses.
 This comprehensive formula provides: Probiotics and prebiotics to support healthy digestive and GI tract function; Electrolytes to replace minerals lost in sweat and to encourage proper hydration; The potent antioxidant vitamin C, which protects cells throughout the body from the damaging effects of stress.